adam-shamaa/content-aware-image-resizer/README.md

 Therefore shout out to the folks at Princeton: _Robert Sedgewick_, _Kevin Wayne_ and all the other people who contributed to these exceptionally high quality resources.

-[^1]: I'd highly recommend checking out [Princeton's Algorithms](https://www.coursera.org/learn/algorithms-part2) courses in combination with their textbook, they are very well versed!
+<a id="1">[1]</a>: I'd highly recommend checking out [Princeton's Algorithms](https://www.coursera.org/learn/algorithms-part2) courses in combination with their textbook, they are very well versed!

 #### Can I contribute or try it out?